 Share your views

 We are now seeking the views of employers on the options being considered for structuring plant Grants.
-An online survey is available for you to complete, so you can let us know which of the Grant options you think is best for industry.
+An online survey (External link is available for you to complete, so you can let us know which of the Grant options you think is best for industry.

 And we don’t just want the views of employers who access plant Grants – we want to capture the views of any Levy-paying employers.
 So even if you don’t undertake any plant training, we still want to know what you think about the potential Grant options.